6.

 Below: Susan Leach Snyder,

-Hazel’s granddaughter, has several pieces of furniture and a picture
+Hazel’s granddaughter, has several pieces of furniture and an oil painting

 that Hazel had in her home.
 The painting is by Charles Ames Aldrich,